OvOtoQAQ/learngit/readme.txt

 Hello Git!
-Git is so so great!
+Git is so so great under the GPL!
 This file will be rewritten.